euctrl-pru/ace-hlsr/_book/index.md

 <p class="caption">(\#fig:Figure-1-1)(ref:Figure-1-1)</p>
 </div>

-It is important that robust ACE benchmarking analysis is available in a timely manner since several stakeholders, most notably ANSPs’ management, regulatory authorities (e.g. NSAs) and airspace users, have a keen interest in receiving the information in the ACE reports as early as possible.
+It is important that robust ACE benchmarking analysis is available in a timely manner since several stakeholders, most notably ANSPs' management, regulatory authorities (e.g. NSAs) and airspace users, have a keen interest in receiving the information in the ACE reports as early as possible.

-It should be noted that the data presented in this document are still preliminary and not yet fully validated.
+It should be noted that the data presented in this document are still [preliminary and not yet fully validated]{.ul}.
 These data reflect the information stored in the ACE database on the 11th November 2021.
 Figure \@ref(fig:Figure-1-2) shows the status of the ACE data validation process for the data presented in this document.

 (ref:Figure-1-2) Status of 2020 data validation process